|Microsoft TEAMS login here||Purple Mash login here||Big Cat login here|

 Welcome to the Summer Term in Year 4!
 Finally, the longer days are upon us and fingers crossed we get to see a sprinkle of sunshine soon too!

 Before we begin, we would like to take the time to thank you all for your support throughout the Spring Term.
 We are so incredibly lucky to have such a supportive cohort of parents and carers!
 Thank you!

-We will continue to structure much of our learning around our themed units.
-Some subjects will still be taught discretely, where they do not easily dovetail into the overall theme.
+As we begin the final term of Year 4, we thought we would share with you an overview of learning for this term.
+We will continue to structure much of our learning around feature topics, however, some subjects will still be taught discretely, as they may not easily link into the overall theme.

 TIMES TABLES TEST

-P.E.
-Kit: It is important that they are appropriately dressed for the P.E. activities.
-Children are encouraged to wear black shorts and or jogging bottoms; their school hoody/jumper; their house coloured PE t-shirt.
-Please ensure that your child has appropriate footwear.
-At this time, all games will be held outdoors, therefore, trainers are essential to ensure your child can take part in all activities safely.
+A reminder, that all children are to wear P.E. kit to school every Tuesday and Friday.
+For reasons of safety and personal hygiene, it is important that they are appropriately dressed for the P.E. activities.
+Children are encouraged to wear black shorts and or jogging bottoms; their school hoodie; their house coloured PE t-shirt.
+Please ensure that your child has appropriate footwear, such as trainers.

-If you have any further queries please do not hesitate to contact us with any questions or concerns you may have via the office email: email@example.com
+We are confident that we will have a happy and successful Summer Term; please do not hesitate to contact us with any questions or concerns you may have via the office email: email@example.com